xypp3/individual-project-sc21pkm/README.md

 ## TODO:
-- [ ] ?optional?
-What is the difference between a modal and a class?
 - [ ] Understand v3 way of making rule using BOLA
 - [ ] Export data from js client
 - [ ] Aggregate data using python